lauragift21/cf-fullstack-ai-workshop/part-5.md

 ### ✅ Summary

-By the end of this part:

-- You’ve built a working full-stack RAG system
+By now, you’ve built a full-stack RAG chat system:

-- User input → embedded → relevant chunks retrieved → AI-generated answer
-- All served from your Cloudflare Worker
+- User sends a question

+- It’s embedded and matched against your vector store

+- AI uses matched context to generate a response

+- Response is returned and rendered in the UI

+All powered by Cloudflare Workers, Vectorize, and Workers AI.